GSingh08/Pac_Man/README.md

 Game Reset
 How will the user restart the game once it has been completed.

+There will be a "Play Again?" button at the bottom of the screen for the user to click if they want to play again.

 Functional Components
 Based on the initial logic defined in the previous game phases section try and breakdown the logic further into functional components, and by that we mean functions.
 Does your logic indicate that code could be encapsulated for the purpose of reusablility.
 Once a function has been defined it can then be incorporated into a class as a method.